Raghava-2812/SCT_ML_1/README.md

 ## 🖥️ How to Run
 1. Clone the repository
-2. Open `task1.py` in Jupyter Notebook or Google Colab
+2. Open `task-1.py` in Jupyter Notebook or Google Colab
 3. Run all cells after uploading the dataset

 ## 📁 Files
-- `task1.py`: Main notebook
+- `task-1.py`: Main notebook
-- `dataset.csv`: Sample dataset (if not provided, use a dummy dataset or fetch from Kaggle)
+- `test.csv`: Sample dataset (if not provided, use a dummy dataset or fetch from Kaggle)
 - `README.md`: Project description

 ## ✅ Status